Requirements to Carry Fire Extinguishers

-All watercraft on federally controlled waters are required to have a Type B USCG–approved fire extinguisher on board if one or more of the following conditions exist.
+Federal law requires all vessels, including PWC, to have a Type B fire extinguisher on board if one or more of the following conditions exist:

-- Double-bottoms that are not sealed to the hull or that are not filled completely with flotation materials
+- Double bottoms not sealed to the hull or which are not filled completely with flotation material

 - Closed living spaces

-- Closed compartments where portable fuel tanks may be stored or in which flammable or combustible materials may be stored
+- Closed storage compartments in which flammable or combustible materials may be stored

 On Maine waters, an outboard watercraft less than 26 feet in length that is not carrying passengers for hire is not required to have a fire extinguisher on board if the watercraft is constructed in a way that does not permit the entrapment of explosive or flammable gases or vapors.